tobitege/DaisyUI.Avalonia.NET/llms-static/DaisyCountdown.md

 - In loop mode, set `LoopFrom` to your desired reset point (commonly 59 or 99).
 - For accessibility/legibility, keep the monospace font; if you override it, choose another fixed-width family.
 - Remember to stop timers (`IsCountingDown=False`) if you hide/dispose the control; the template also stops the timer when detached from the visual tree.
+- Use `AccessibleText` to describe what the countdown represents (e.g., "Time until launch" or "Seconds remaining").